 - Apply for prizes that support undergraduate research

-Please contact GSWS Associate Director Gwendolyn Beetham for more information about the major/minor, or to schedule a meeting to discuss how to declare a major or minor remotely: firstname.lastname@example.org
+Please contact GSWS Associate Director Gwendolyn Beetham for more information about the major/minor, or to schedule a meeting to discuss how to declare a major or minor (virtual and in person options available): firstname.lastname@example.org

 Registration for Courses